Mikaelia/billing-app/README.md

 # Billing App
+A basic app for creating and updating invoices

 ### Roadmap

-Here are a few features and bugs top of mind that have not yet implemented / addressed.
+Here are a few features top of mind that have not yet implemented / addressed.

 - [ ] Form validation and input sanitization
 - [ ] Graceful error handling on failing api calls